Learn how to use these backlink checker platforms to estimate how many links a website gets and which domains are improving their SEO.

 Competition based on backlinks

-The final tab is a nice list of competitors based on your backlink profile.
-SEMrush splits this data into tables sorted by Authority Score, Competition Level, Common Referring Domains, Total Referring Domains and Backlinks.
-This is a great tab to find those links that your competitors have that you don’t.
+The final tab lists competitors based on your backlink profile.
+SEMrush splits this data into tables sorted by Authority Score, Competition Level, Common Referring Domains, Total Referring Domains, and Backlinks.

 SEMrush Verdict